zilexa/Homeserver/filesystem/README.md

 - **You can always see where (on which disk) what files are stored: access to individual disks via /mnt/disks/...**
 - **You can combine whatever combination of disks and disk sizes.**
 - **No risk of losing files >1GB.**
+- **Even without SSD cache disks don't all have to spin up for file access/write.
 - **BONUS: can optionally be coupled with an SSD as tiered cache!** It's even possible without an extra SSD: folder based: just add a system ssd folder to the pool.
+- Protection against disk failure with **dedicated parity disk(s)** that does not wear out in a similar fashion as in btrfs-raid1.
+  - This is done via via _snapraid and snapraid-btrfs_.
+See the (the backup subguide)[https://github.com/zilexa/Homeserver/tree/master/maintenance].
-- Data will be protected via _snapraid-btrfs_ which is explained in (the backup subguide)[https://github.com/zilexa/Homeserver/tree/master/maintenance].**For benefits of SnapRAID versus RAID1:** [please read the first 5 SnapRAID FAQ](https://www.snapraid.it/faq#whatisit).
-This is why, for home use instead of enterprise use I recommend no realtime mirroring.
+  - **For benefits of SnapRAID versus RAID1:** [please read the first 5 SnapRAID FAQ](https://www.snapraid.it/faq#whatisit) and note by using _snapraid-btrfs_ we overcome the single major (disadvantage of SnapRAID)[https://github.com/automorphism88/snapraid-btrfs#q-why-use-snapraid-btrfs] (versus BtrFS-Raid1).
+Because these tools exist, for home use instead of enterprise use I really recommend no realtime duplication.

+#### How Tiered Caching works
-Please read about [MergerFS Tiered Caching](https://github.com/trapexit/mergerfs#tiered-caching) solution.
+Optional read: [MergerFS Tiered Caching](https://github.com/trapexit/mergerfs#tiered-caching).
 We use this solution because it is extremely easy to understand, to setup and to use and very safe!
 There is an alternative: bcache, which is a more advanced caching solution but comes with caveats.

-#### How Tiered Caching works
 MergerFS runs on top of the BTRFS disks in "user-space".
 It's flexible, you maintain direct disk access.
 We setup 2 disk pools: 1 with and 1 without the SSD.
 You will only use the first one.
 The 2nd is only used by the system to offload cache to the disks.
 - New files will be created on the SSD cache location (dedicated SSD or system SSD folder) but only if certain conditions are met (such as free space).
 - Files that haven't been modified for X days will be moved from the SSD to the disks within the pool.